novasamatech/subquery-accounts/README.md

 Copy one of the chain files into `project.yaml`: e.g for polkadot `cp polkadot.yaml project.yaml`

-Then the simplest way to run your project is by running `pnpm dev`, `yarn dev` or `npm run-script dev`.
+Then the simplest way to run your project is by running `yarn dev` or `npm run dev`.
 This does all of the following:

-1.  `pnpm codegen` - Generates types from the GraphQL schema definition and contract ABIs and saves them in the `/src/types` directory.
+1.  `yarn codegen` - Generates types from the GraphQL schema definition and contract ABIs and saves them in the `/src/types` directory.
 This must be done after each change to the `schema.graphql` file or the contract ABIs
-2.  `pnpm build` - Builds and packages the SubQuery project into the `/dist` directory
+2.  `yarn build` - Builds and packages the SubQuery project into the `/dist` directory
 3.  `docker-compose pull && docker-compose up` - Runs a Docker container with an indexer, PostgeSQL DB, and a query service.
 This requires [Docker to be installed](https://docs.docker.com/engine/install) and running locally.
 The configuration for this container is set from your `docker-compose.yml`

 You can observe the three services start, and once all are running (it may take a few minutes on your first start), please open your browser and head to [http://localhost:3000](http://localhost:3000) - you should see a GraphQL playground showing with the schemas ready to query.
 [Read the docs for more information](https://academy.subquery.network/run_publish/run.html) or [explore the possible service configuration for running SubQuery](https://academy.subquery.network/run_publish/references.html).